 They may just need someone to talk to, someone who will simply listen to them.
 They may also need an invitation to a meal or an event so they have something positive to do or look forward to during the holidays.
 They may need some help with everyday things like buying gifts for the grandchildren as they may be so overwhelmed by grief.

 Yes, the Christmas holiday is a very special time!
 Please enjoy the gift of having made a difference to a grieving person.

-Donna is an AHPCA Board member and Professor of Nursing at the University of Alberta
+Written by Donna Wilson, RN, PhD, a Professor of Nursing at the University of Alberta